Ain-i-Akbari: Contents

+An 1815 British map of Hindustan (India) divided into subahs according to the Ain-i-Akbari.

+The upper half of an 1815 British map of Hindustan (India) divided into subahs, showing northern India.

+The lower half of an 1815 British map of Hindustan (India) divided into subahs, showing southern India.

 The Ain-i-Akbari is the third volume of the Akbarnama containing information on Akbar's reign in the form of administrative reports, similar to a gazetteer.
 In Blochmann's explanation, "it contains the 'āīn' (i.e. mode of governing) of Emperor Akbar, and is the administrative report and statistical return of his government as it was about 1590."

 The Ain-i-Akbari is divided into five books.
-The first book called manzil-Abadi deals with the imperial household and its maintenance, and the second called sipah-abadi, with the servants of the emperor, military and civil services.
+The first book called Manzil-Abadi deals with the imperial household and its maintenance, and the second called sipah-abadi, with the servants of the emperor, military and civil services.
 The third entitled mulk-abadi teals with imperial administration, containing judiciary and executive regulations.
 The fourth contains information on Hindu philosophy, science, social customs, and literature.
 The fifth contains sayings of Akbar, along with an account of the ancestry and biography of the author.

 Volumes

-Volume 1: Manzil-Abadi (meaning place establishment)
+Volume 1: Manzil-Abadi

-The volume has a total of 90 'Ain' or Regulations dealing with and describing the different segments of administration and occupations at that time.
+The Manzil-Abadi ("place establishment") volume has a total of 90 'Ain' or Regulations dealing with and describing the different segments of administration and occupations at that time.
 The various ains include the one on the imperial mint, its workmen and their process of refining and extracting gold and silver, the dirham and the dinar etc. There are also portions dedicated to the Imperial Harem (Ain 15), the royal seals (Ain 20), the imperial kitchen (Ain 23), and its recipes and the rules relating to the days of abstinence (Ain 26).
 The volume contains a detailed description of items such as fruits, vegetables, perfumes, carpets, etc., and also of art and painting.
 Ain-i-Akbari is an excellent resource for information on the maintenance of the Mughal army during Akbar's reign.
 Ain 35 deals with the use and maintenance of artillery, the upkeep and branding of royal horses, camels, mules and elephants, and also describes the details of the food given to animals.
-The volume also has regulations pertaining to laborers' wages, house-building estimates, etc.
+The volume also has regulations pertaining to laborers' wages, housebuilding estimates, etc.

-Volume 2: Sipah-Abadi (meaning military establishment)
+Volume 2: Sipah-Abadi

-The second book describes the treatment of the servants of the throne, the military and civil services, and the attendants at the court, who with their literary genius or musical skill received a great deal of encouragement from the emperor and similarly commended the high value of their work.
+The Sipah-Abadi ("military establishment") volume describes the treatment of the servants of the throne, the military and civil services, and the attendants at the court, who with their literary genius or musical skill received a great deal of encouragement from the emperor and similarly commended the high value of their work.
 It also gives a detailed account of the functioning of the Mansabdari System.